AyllaChristinne/AyllaChristinne/README.md

 ## Hi there 👋
-Hello, my name is Aylla, I am a Frontend developer with a Bachelor's degree in Information Systems and experience in ReactJS, Typescript and SASS.
-Currently working at @Studio Sol as a Junior Frontend Developer, I am responsible for maintaining, improving, adding features and correcting errors in the company's products.
+Hello, my name is Aylla, I am a Frontend developer with a Bachelor's degree in Information Systems and Postgraduate Degree in Software Engineering at PUC - Minas with professional experience in ReactJS, Typescript and SASS.

 Recently I have focused my studies on the technologies and tools that make up the web development environment, in order to make my codes accessible, safe and efficient.
 Additionally, I have been studying agile methodologies and cloud computing.

-I am currently studying a Postgraduate Degree in Software Engineering at PUC - Minas.

 <hr />

 - 👩🏼‍💻 I am currently working with ReactJS;
+- 👩🏼‍💻 I am currently studying with Angular;
 - 📫 How to reach me: http://bit.ly/47VXulE

 <hr/>